[centre]BAINES BAGGULEY PENHALE

 (MEMBERS OF THE LANCASHIRE FOOTBALL ASSOCIATION)

-REPORT FROM SATURDAY OCTOBER 14th 2017
+REPORT FROM SATURDAY DECEMBER 2nd 2017.

 In the Eric Wilson Senior Challenge Cup 1st Round: